JasperHof/JasperHof.github.io/_docs/recommendations.md

 ```
 ./ldak6.linux --thin-common thin --bfile data --max-threads 4
 ```
 This function identifies SNPs with MAF > 0.01, that have been filtered so there are no SNPs within 100kb that have a squared correlation above 0.5.
-It is then possible to restrict to the resulting SNPs using the `--extract` flag in LDAK-KVIK Step 1:
+The resulting SNPs can be used for LDAK-KVIK Step 1 by including `--extract` flag:
 ```
 ./ldak6.linux --kvik-step1 kvik --bfile data --pheno phenofile --covar covfile --extract thin.in --max-threads 4
 ```